-Fig. 10 plots the drag-coefficient as a function of time and the position of the fiber at the "quasi-steady" state.
-With the increase of \hat{L} , the opening of the fiber contracts gradually and the fiber becomes more aligned with the flow (although \hat{K}b was fixed).
-The height of the C_d-t curve increases slightly with the increase of \hat{L} .
-The degree of oscillation in the $C_d - t$ curve is roughly the same.
-Fig. 11 plots the averaged drag-coefficient \bar{C}d versus \hat{L} .
-It is interesting to notice that the averaged drag-coefficient (after T{qs}) is an increasing function of the dimensionless fiber length.
-One may expect that as W decreases (i.e. \hat{L} increases), the fiber becomes more aligned and streamlined with the main flow, thus the drag should somehow decrease gradually in this case (notice Re is constant).
-However our simulation result suggests the opposite which may be explained as follows: as \hat{L} increases, the boundary layers on the channel entry portion (above the tethered point of the fiber) on the two side walls have almost the same thickness (see Fig. 9).
-Therefore the percentage of the boundary layers' thickness with respect to the channel width increases, and the percentage of the channel width available to the freely flowing fluid (outside the boundary layers) decreases.
-Because the inlet flow speed is the same, the oncoming flow towards the fiber possesses a greater "effective speed" than the inlet speed.
-Hence the fiber experiences more drag as \hat{L} increases.
+Figure 10 plots the drag coefficient as a function of time and the position of the fibre at the 'quasi-steady' state.
+With the increase of \hat{L} , the opening of the fibre contracts gradually and it becomes more aligned with the flow (although \hat{K}b was fixed).
+The height of the C{d-t} curve increases slightly with the increase of \hat{L} .
+The degree of oscillation in the C_d -t curve is roughly the same.
+Figure 11 plots the averaged drag coefficient \bar{C}d versus \hat{L} .
+It is interesting to notice that the averaged drag coefficient (after T{as}) is an increasing function of the dimensionless fibre length.
+One may expect that as W decreases (i.e. \hat{L} increases), the fibre becomes more aligned and streamlined with the main flow: thus the drag should decrease gradually in this case (notice that Re is constant).
+However our simulation result suggests the opposite which may be explained as follows: as \hat{L} increases, the boundary layers on the channel entry portion (above the tethered point of the fibre) on the two sidewalls have almost the same thickness (see figure 9).
+Therefore the fraction of the boundary layers' thickness with respect to the channel width increases, and the fraction of the channel width available to the freely flowing fluid (outside the boundary layers) decreases.
+Because the inlet flow speed is the same, the oncoming flow towards the fibre possesses a greater 'effective speed' than the inlet speed.
+Hence the fibre experiences more drag as \hat{L} increases.
 This effect seems to reach a maximum when \hat{L} reaches approximately 0.6.
 After that the $C_d - \hat{L}$ curve levels off.
-This explains as well why the fiber gets more aligned with the mainstream flow as \hat{L} increases, as shown in the bottom panel of Fig. 9.
+This also explains why the fibre gets more aligned with the mainstream flow as \hat{L} increases, as shown in the bottom panels of figure 9.